qgates/tailwind-generator/README.md

 ```

-Finally, we can generate our CSS along with the webpack stub main.js and processed index.html in the dist/ folder by running
+Finally, we can generate optimised and minified CSS along with the webpack stub main.js and processed index.html in the dist/ folder by running

 ```
 npm run prod

 ```

+## Thanks and Contributing

-This project is a hacked version of 'Tailwind CSS Webpack Starter Project' available <a href="https://github.com/tailwindcss/webpack-starter">here on github</a>.
+This tool is a hack of 'Tailwind CSS Webpack Starter Project' available <a href="https://github.com/tailwindcss/webpack-starter">here on github</a>.
+Thanks to Adam Wathan and the contributors on that project.

-## To do and contributing

-Plan to evolve `npm run prod` to optimize \ minimize the CSS using cssnano

 If you have experience with Webpack and suggestions on how this generator could be improved PR's are welcome.